 My aim to add value to your practice, so unlike traditional supervisors, I’ll happily bounce ideas and share my thoughts, experiences and knowledge if its appropriate.

-And it doesn’t matter where your practice is based, as I supervise hypnotherapists from all over the country by Skype, FaceTime or phone.
+And it doesn’t matter where your practice is based, as I supervise hypnotherapists from all over the country by Zoom, FaceTime or phone.

 So if you agree that supervision should a fun, friendly and collaborative relationship that helps you grow your practice and feel successful, then you would be a great fit for my style of supervision and perhaps we should talk.